People smuggler: I get clients to sign a waiver

 "We buy a small dinghy.
 It costs about $10,000-$20,000," the people smuggler says.
 "One of the passengers gets a free trip in return for navigating the boat.
 They just go straight and when they get there, they just turn themselves over to the police," he says.
 He is anxious now to leave - his bodyguards fear they'll be discovered.

-The last time I saw the people smuggler in Istanbul he was buying a new boat.
+The last time I saw the people smuggler in Istanbul he was buying another of these boats to make the crossing.
 His business, far from being smashed, is still going strong.
 Record numbers are still crossing the Channel, while the UK government has been back in the courts to argue that its Rwanda plan is safe and legal.
 A ruling on whether it can start deportations is expected next month.

 Will the government's strategy make any difference?
 I asked him.